Velocity-Explorations/Galactic-Getaway/README.md

 - Interact with the generated images, zoom in/out, and navigate through the vast cosmos.
 - Share your favorite images with friends and on social media platforms.

-## Contributing

-We welcome contributions from the community to enhance Galactic Getaway.
-If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.

 ## Credits

-Galactic Getaway was created by [Your Name].
+Galactic Getaway was created by the Velocity team.
 Special thanks to the following technologies and libraries:

 - React
 - FastAPI